 Let us try to understand the difference by taking an example.
 Suppose you want to build the table at your home.
 You do not know what it takes to build it, so you got a table’s blueprint.
 Blueprint tells you what materials you will need and how to put them all to make the table successfully.

-Likewise, content marketing is nothing but the collection of tactics.
-The blueprint is your marketing strategy that will show you how to use tools and techniques.
-Each piece of tools and materials you bought are social media, SEO, email, etc. Putting all the tools together to make the table is the inbound marketing strategies, and the table is the goal of your inbound marketing.
+Likewise, content marketing is nothing but a collection of tactics.
+The blueprint is the marketing strategy that will show you how to use tools and techniques.
+Each piece of tools and materials you bought are social media, SEO, email, etc. Putting all the tools together to make the table is the inbound marketing strategy, and the table is the goal of your inbound marketing.